-The superannuation schemes administered by the STC provide a two stage system of review of a decision made by the delegate of STC that is not in favour of the member.
+The superannuation schemes administered by the STC provide a two stage system of review of any decision made by the delegate of STC that is not in favour of the member.
 Firstly, determination of a dispute by a committee of STC (the STC Disputes Committee) and, secondly, appeal to the Industrial Court of NSW.

-At 30 June 2007, 15 disputes were current.
-During the year ending 30 June 2008, the Trustee Corporation received 60 new disputes and 52 disputes were concluded (including disputes carried over from the previous year).
+At 30 June 2008, 23 disputes were current.
+During the year ending 30 June 2009, the

+Trustee Corporation received 46 new disputes and 56 disputes were concluded (including disputes carried over from the previous year).